SanjoSolutions/tileset-collision-generator-free-version/addons/tileset_collision_generator_free_version/README.md

 ## How to use

-1. Select a TileSet file in the file browser in the Godot Editor.
+1. Select a TileSet file in the file browser in the Godot Editor.<br>
+   If you don't have a tile set file yet: After you have created a TileMapLayer and have created a new TileSet for it, it's required to save the tile set as a file.
+This can be one by clicking the "arrow down" button at the property "Tile Set" of the TileMapLayer (in the Inspector panel) and then selecting "Save as...".
+The file that is saved is the TileSet file that is required to be selected.
-2. Open the command palette (Editor -> Command Palette... or Ctrl+Shift+P) and run the command "Generate collision".
+3. Open the command palette (Editor -> Command Palette... or Ctrl+Shift+P) and run the command "Generate collision".

 You can check out the generated collision polygons by opening the tile set, activating "Paint" and selecting the first physics layer under "Paint Properties".